drakkar-lig/walt-python-packages/client/walt/client/doc/md/server-network-config.md

 In this case you could connect `walt-net` and `walt-adm` on a single physical interface (using VLANs) and `walt-out` on the other.
 This should be easily done by combining scenario 2 and 3b.

+We currently do not support other OS network management systems (such as systemd-networkd).
+However, our sole requirement is that interface `walt-net` (and `walt-adm` if relevant) have its configuration described in file `/etc/walt/server.conf`.
+There is no such requirement on other unrelated interfaces (such as the one providing internet connectivity), and the admin may configure them with any system he likes.